Counselling in HU6

 I work with people who are facing difficult life issues, some feel depressed and/or anxious, and unsure how to get out of the life position they find themselves in.
-Others experience problems managing difficult emotions caused by grief or trauma and find themselves in a maze of emotions that feel impossible to navigate.
+Others experience problems managing difficult emotions caused by grief or loss and find themselves in a maze of emotions that feel impossible to navigate.
 Some experience relational problems; families, partners, work colleagues and other relationships can sometimes be at the centre of hard to mange emotions.
 I tailor therapy to your needs, we can set goals, explore how we and others function in relationships, or use techniques; I leave these choices to you.

 I work with people who are facing difficult life issues, some feel depressed and/or anxious, and unsure how to get out of the life position they find themselves in.
-Others experience problems managing difficult emotions caused by grief or trauma and find themselves in a maze of emotions that feel impossible to navigate.
+Others experience problems managing difficult emotions caused by grief or loss and find themselves in a maze of emotions that feel impossible to navigate.
 Some experience relational problems; families, partners, work colleagues and other relationships can sometimes be at the centre of hard to mange emotions.
 I tailor therapy to your needs, we can set goals, explore how we and others function in relationships, or use techniques; I leave these choices to you.

 I am a Clinical Gestalt Psychotherapist with over 16 years experience of working in both private practice and with EAP organisations and providers of NHS Primary care.
 I have worked with a broad and diverse range of issues ranging from mild to severe anxiety and depression requiring short and long term interventions, through to in depth Psychotherapy for those with trauma, Shame and related histories and developmental difficulties.
 I have also completed a Post graduate Diploma in Trauma therapy.
 I work within Gestalt principles and philosophical ideas, this means working in the here and now and moment to moment with the client.